uwgraphics/VEP2-Scripts/README.md

 The official version of the metadata from ProQuest https://www.proquest.com/go/tls-eebo gives a corrupted xlsx file that Excel cannot repair.
+*Update - they did fix it!
+But there it doesn't have TCP info*.

 This GitHub Repo: https://github.com/lb42/eebo-bib has a good explanation.
 It has tools that would be useful for format conversion.